icon

 Maintaining Shou Sugi Ban Charred External Timber with WOCA Exterior Oil

-This first coat of WOCA Exterior Oil completed inside our factory before the product is delivered to site.
+This first coat of WOCA Exterior Oil is applied inside our factory before the product is delivered to site.
 This will provide the timber with its first layer of protection.

 A second coat of WOCA Exterior Oil is recommended after installation of the timber product.